Skip to main content

 Path to Leadership

-Stephens knew he wanted to be a pilot since he was young, as he While deeply involved in service work throughout high school, he anticipated slowing down at college.
+Stephens knew he wanted to be a pilot from a young age, and he developed a love for leadership in his early years as well.
+While deeply involved in service work throughout high school, he anticipated slowing down when he arrived at college.

 Yet, his love for service and encouragement from his fraternity inspired him to remain actively involved as a college student. slowing down when he arrived at college.
 Yet, his love for service and encouragement from his fraternity inspired him to remain actively involved as a college student.